-Internationally qualified applicants must meet the Registration Standards of their health profession which includes the English language skills registration standard and the Criminal history registration standard.
+Internationally qualified applicants must meet the registration standards of their health profession which includes the English language skills registration standard and the Criminal history registration standard.

 Additional requirements also apply to the following professions:

-- a minimum score of 7 in each component of the IELTS academic module, OET or specified alternatives, with the exception of Pharmacy, which requires a minimum score of 7.5
+- a minimum score of 7 in each component of the IELTS academic module, OET or specified alternatives

 - test results to be obtained within two years prior to registration application.

 National Boards (with the exception of the Nursing and Midwifery Board of Australia) may grant an exemption from the requirements where the applicant provides evidence that they: